World Methodist Council

 • Coordinate and support worldwide Methodist publishing interests

-• Through the World Methodist Peace Award, honor individuals/groups who work to bring reconciliation and peace in God's work
+• Through the World Methodist Peace Award, honour individuals/groups who work to bring reconciliation and peace in God's work

 First Friday Letter